The Hidden Organization: Mapping the Networks That Run Your Company

 4. Blend Metrics with Human Insight

+Graphs show structure.
+But understanding why connections exist and how work gets done requires behavioral understanding.
 Pair network data with surveys, interviews, or team workshops.
-These insights help explain gaps, uncover hidden talent, and provide context behind the lines.
+These insights help explain nuance, such as structural holes, hidden talent, and provide necessary context behind the lines connecting nodes on a graph.

 5. Choose the Right Tools